Why Faith Grows Small, Not Big

 Dunbar’s Number

-In the early 1990s, British anthropologist Robin Dunbar discovered that humans can maintain about 150 stable relationships on average.
-This became known as Dunbar’s number, representing the cognitive limit on the number of people we can maintain meaningful social ties with.
+In the early 1990s, British anthropologist Robin Dunbar suggested that humans can keep up with about 150 social connections.
+Known as Dunbar’s number, it reflects the natural limit on how many people we can remain socially familiar with.

 But Dunbar didn’t stop there.